 How long does it take to complete the program?

 Most students take 3 credits of course work per term and complete the program with in four terms.

 Can the ATCP be completed entirely online?
 Yes.

 Do you have to apply?

 Yes.
 Admittance into the program is based on academic background, work experience, and how the student will put the knowledge to practice.
 Applications are due May 1st for Fall and November 1st for Spring.
 However, ATCP courses taken through UIC Extended Campus prior to admittance may be applied toward the ATCP.
-There is no application fee.
+There is a $70 application fee.

 What is the cost of the certificate program?